shinghao/sleep-data-analysis/README.md

 This is our Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence).

 ## Contributors
-- @shinghao (Soh Shing Hao) - Data Preparation & Cleaning, Exploratory Analysis
+- [shinghao](https://github.com/shinghao) (Soh Shing Hao) - Data Preparation & Cleaning, Exploratory Analysis
-- @leechunyang98 (Lee Chun Yang) - Data Resampling, Machine Learning Models
+- [leechunyang98](https://github.com/leechunyang98) (Lee Chun Yang) - Data Resampling, Machine Learning Models
-- @czhi-heng (Cheung Zhi Heng) - Data Analysis, Organisation and Presentation
+- [czhi-heng](https://github.com/czhi-heng) (Cheung Zhi Heng) - Data Analysis, Organisation and Presentation

 ## Practical Motivation
 We are often told that we need at least 7 hours of sleep to be well-rested.
 However, we often still feel tired and unsufficiently rested even after sleeping for at least 7 hours.
 Are other variables apart from the duration of our sleep affecting our sleep quality?